Rosa Navarro: R-O-S-A Lenguaje de los Sordomudos, 1981

 In 1981 a few professors like Antonio Iginio Caro, Alvaro Herazo and Ida Esbra incentivized Rosa to create her first photography artwork titled R-O-S-A, inspired by body parts as language and the color pink.
 Letras "R", "O", "S", A", is a reference to her name is sign language.
 Navarro spells ROSA in sign language with each of the photograph as one letter and colored in pink.
 This piece inspired her to create other ones like “Huellas en Rosa” and “Una Rosa es una Rosa”.
-In addition, she created a piece titled, "La Amorosa", "La Furiosa", "La Misteriosa.
-All of these photos there are natural thorns and then appear throughout her face.
-They allowed her to be part of a museum exhibition at the Arte Moderno de Medellín museum, “II Salón Arturo y Rebeca Rabinovich” in 1982.
+In addition, she created a piece titled "La Amorosa, La Furiosa, La Misteriosa".
+She was part of a museum exhibition at the Arte Moderno de Medellín museum, "II Salón Arturo y Rebeca Rabinovich", in 1982.

 She became interested in the nature of flowers in the work of Paul Gauguin and began to work with her name Rosa, which is also a flower.
 In her photography she includes herself not because of her name but because of her identity and as a symbol.
 In certain occasions she also uses the word Rosa and in some she uses the themes and classic metaphors.
 For example, she used the classic theme of Dafne, who converts into the Laurel tree after Apollo chases her.
 She uses that theme but also converts herself throughout her art.
 She converts into a rose from a rose bush.

-Juego de Palabras Amorosa, Misteriosa, Furiosa, Dolorosa 1984

-In 1984 she is invited to showcase her work at the “IX Salón Atenas” del Museo de Arte Moderno en Bogotá.
+In 1984, she was invited to showcase her work at the "IX Salón Atenas" del Museo de Arte Moderno en Bogotá.
 Afterwards to showcase at the salón “Nominados” de la fundación Gilberto Alzate Avendaño.
-In 1986 has her first invitation to participate in the XXX Salón Nacional de artistas en Bogotá.
+In 1986, she received her first invitation to participate in the XXX Salón Nacional de artistas en Bogotá.
 Later she participates at the ediciones XXXII, XXXIV, XXXV.
 Since that period she has been part of several exhibitions where she showcases her work: “Rosa de los Vientos”, “Juego de Palabras”, “Romana”, “Rosa Patriótica-Rosa Ecológica”, “Recogiendo Espacio” and “Rosa Rosae”.
 She has gained excellent publicity and art criticisms which have exposed her internationally.
-Some of her artwork has been exhibited in France several occasions, they include: “Un Revé Rose pour une Rose” en el CDI santa Melanine Chantepie 2001, “Mire salle des Fertes de la Chatoais a Vern” 2002, “Fantasía de una Rosa Caribe” LA MIR La Maison Internacionale de Rennes, 2007.
+Some of her artwork has been exhibited in France several occasions, they include: “Un Revé Rose pour une Rose” en el CDI santa Melanine Chantepie (2001), “Mire salle des Fertes de la Chatoais a Vern” (2002), and “Fantasía de una Rosa Caribe” (2007).